kyma-project/telemetry-manager/README.md

 ## Overview

-To implement [Kyma's strategy](https://github.com/kyma-project/community/blob/main/concepts/observability-strategy/strategy.md) of moving from in-cluster observability backends to a Telemetry component that integrates with external backends, the telemetry operator provides APIs for configurable logging, tracing, and monitoring.
+To implement [Kyma's strategy](https://github.com/kyma-project/community/blob/main/concepts/observability-strategy/strategy.md) of moving from in-cluster observability backends to a Telemetry component that integrates with external backends, the telemetry manager is a Kubernetes operator that provides APIs for configurable logging, tracing, and monitoring.

-The telemetry operator has been bootstrapped with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) 3.6.0.
+The telemetry manager has been bootstrapped with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) 3.6.0.
 Additional APIs can also be [added by Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/new-api.html).

 ### Configurable Logging

-The logging controllers generate a Fluent Bit configuration from one or more LogPipeline and LogParser custom resources.
+The logging controllers generate a Fluent Bit DaemonSet and configuration from one or more LogPipeline and LogParser custom resources.
 The controllers ensure that all Fluent Bit Pods run the current configuration by restarting Pods after the configuration has changed.
 See all [CRD attributes](apis/telemetry/v1alpha1/logpipeline_types.go) and some [examples](config/samples).

-For now, creating Fluent Bit Pods is out of scope of the operator.
-An existing Fluent Bit DaemonSet is expected.

-The generated ConfigMap (by default, `telemetry-fluent-bit-sections` in the `kyma-system` namespace) must be mounted to the Fluent Bit Pods and consumed by an `@INCLUDE` statement in an existing [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file).
-Fluent Bit parsers, file references, and environment variables are available in an additional ConfigMap or Secret.

-See the flags that configure all ConfigMaps, Secret and DaemonSet names in [main.go](main.go).

 Further design decisions and test results are documented in [Dynamic Logging Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-logging).

 ### Configurable Tracing

->**Configurable tracing is still in development and not active with the default Kyma settings.**

 The trace controller creates an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) deployment and related Kubernetes objects from a `TracePipeline` custom resource.
 The collector is configured to receive traces using the OTLP and OpenCensus protocols, and forwards the received traces to a configurable OTLP backend.